-computer skills trainings
+computer skills training

-The mission of ESL/Civics/Citizenship classes is to reduce barriers for immigrants and low income families with limited English proficiency to achieve equal opportunity and further improve their quality of life.
-Our citizenship classes provide immigrants with not only languages skills but also practical information and the confidence they need to navigate U.S. society and eventually improve the quality of their lives.
+The mission of ESL/Civics/Citizenship classes is to reduce barriers for immigrants and low income families with limited English proficiency to achieve equal opportunity in life.
+Our citizenship classes provide immigrants with not only languages skills, but also practical information and the confidence they need to navigate U.S. society and eventually improve the quality of their lives.
 Currently, we offer four levels of ESL/Civics classes: basic (level I and level II) and intermediate (level III and level IV).
 Curriculum at all levels combines practical English language skills with content about U.S. institutions, rights, and civics, such as: becoming a citizen, finding a job, communicating on the job, finding housing, understanding the school system, using transportation, accessing health care, understanding U.S. government, basic U.S. history, and others.

 HANA Center offers various language classes including English, Korean, and Spanish.
 HANA Center believes that culture and language are deeply intertwined and believe that language can become a tool to empower.

 We provide Root East, Root West, multi-disciplinary arts, and cultural programming targeting underserved communities in the arts, including the Korean American community in the Chicago metropolitan area.
 Programming includes workshops in various visual arts, performances, and exhibitions of contemporary and traditional art forms in multiple media, and summer youth art camp.
 HANA Center views the arts as a vital component of a vibrant and healthy community.
 The Christmas tree decoration at the Museum of Science and Industry by our senior craft class is one of Root East, Root West's annual project.